 It doesn’t fit?!

-Ok, you’ve selected too many clothes and it just won’t fit into your Interrail backpack.
+Ok, you’ve selected too many clothes and they just won’t fit into your Interrail backpack.

 My Summer Interrail Packing Check List